🏡

 🪑 3.
 Create Visual Flow with Materials and Textures

 Variety adds interest, but cohesion comes from connection.
 When you repeat materials and textures across rooms — like wood tones, woven fabrics, or matte metals — your spaces feel intentional.
+Try:

 Natural wood furniture in multiple rooms